-1. RATIONALE for Diversity in Research
+1. RATIONALE: Diversity & Gender Sensitive Research Projects

 Science and technology research often include human beings, non-human animals, or living materials as subjects, and research results might be relevant for diverse groups of users.
 Therefore, some funding regimes specifically demand that sex, gender and other diversity perspectives are integrated systematically into research proposals (e.g. Horizon 2020).

 A better understanding of what people have in common and what makes them different leads to great potentials for research outcomes and innovation (Hewlett 2013, European Commission 2013, Schiebinger 2014, p.
 2008).
 To make use of these potentials, relevant sex, gender and diversity aspects need to be identified and integrated into research projects.

 This Guideline contains background information, examples and questions for all stages of the research process regarding sex, gender and diversity dimensions, both in the content of the research and at the research management level.
 It provides guidance on how to:

-- determine whether sex, gender and diversity aspects are relevant for your research and, if yes, which ones; - integrate sex, gender and diversity into your research project.
+- determine whether sex, gender and diversity aspects are relevant for your research, and if yes, which ones; - integrate sex, gender and diversity into your research project.

-The guideline provides guiding questions, examples and references to the literature for six areas in your research project (see "OVERVIEW on the areas covered").
+The guideline provides guiding questions, examples and references to literature for your research project in six areas (see "OVERVIEW on the areas covered").

 Diversity-sensitive research consistently takes into account diversity aspects, if relevant, throughout the research cycle.

-Figure 1: Research cycle.
-Source: convelop
+Figure 1: Research cycle